melezhik/outthentic-dsl/README.md

 # Plain text expressions

-Plain text expressions are just a lines should be _included_ at input text stream:
+Plain text expressions are just a lines should be _included_ at input text stream.

 dsl code: